 The needs of the Defence Force are well met by CareFlight’s integrated model of providing a hospital emergency department level of care in the field and during transport.

-This match between Defence Force needs and our capabilities means we continue to deliver aeromedical evacuation services to the United States Marine Corps for their live fire exercises.
+This match between Defence Force needs and our capabilities means we have continued to deliver aeromedical evacuation services during live exercises in the region over number of years.